-This should be the first one among pernicious anemia symptoms in infants that you should know.
+This should be the first one among pernicious anemia symptoms in adults and infants that you should know.
 Infants with a pernicious anemia often look pale or have a jaundiced skin with slight yellow skin.
 This condition occurs when they have problems with the production of their body’s red blood cells.
 As we know that vitamin B12 is very important for the production of the DNA required for making red blood cells.
 When your child lacks vitamin B12, the instructions for cell division are incomplete, and therefore, cells cannot be divided.
 When he does not have many red blood cells around the body, it can makehis skin pale in color.

 Read on 22 Homemade Juices For Glowing Skin In A Week to discover some of the best homemade juices for those who want to have a glowing skin.

 One of the pernicious anemia symptoms that you should know is nerve damage.
 This process occurs over time because vitamin B12 is known as important factor for the metabolic pathway producing the fatty substance called myelin, which surrounds the nerves to protect and insulate them.
 When your child has a vitamin B12 deficiency, myelin will not be produced properly; therefore, his nervous system will not be able to function properly.